 - Fantasy Counterpart Culture: The Yukon Confederacy is very much a warped recreation of The British Empire and memories of 19th Century America by way of Columbia.
 This is in addition to being based on the Yukons' own origins as a collective of rural survivalists.

 - Forever War: The Yukons have been in an on-off war with a "Turkish" Muslim empire that's since expanded to include much of continental Europe.
-As well as with the Chinese, who are implied to still be Communist.
+They've also been fighting the Chinese, who are implied to still be Communist.

 - Framing Device: The story is told through Bruce's autobiography, as annotated by a ludicrously biased Professor Roland Modesty Van Buren in the 26th Century, long after all the characters themselves are dead.

-- Future Imperfect: To a degree, given how much surviving relics from 20th and 21st Centuries are censored.
+- Future Imperfect: Given how much surviving relics from 20th and 21st Centuries are censored.
 Completely averted with the Tinnermen, who know perfectly what happened in those times and see to it they never repeat.
-In part because they were involved in some of them.
+In part because they were involved in some of those events.